gitrgoliveira/vault-plugin-database-cmd/README.md

 4. Go to `/vagrant` and run `make release`.

 ### Testing
+1. Ensure the container image exists with `make build-container`
-1. Modify the `Makefile` `test` target with the Vault commands you need
+2. Modify the `Makefile` `test` target with the Vault commands you need
-2. Run `make start` to launch Vault in development mode
+3. Run `make start` to launch Vault in development mode
-3. Run `make test` to register the plugin, enable it and run the defined test commands
+4. Run `make test` to register the plugin, enable it and run the defined test commands

 ## License